OHDSI/TheBookOfOhdsi/SqlAndR.md

 ## DatabaseConnector {#DatabaseConnector}

 DatabaseConnector is an R package for connecting to various database platforms using Java's JDBC drivers.
-The package already contins most drivers, but because of licensing reasons the drivers for BigQuery, Netezza and Impala are not included but must be obtained by the user.
+The package already contains most drivers, but because of licensing reasons the drivers for BigQuery, Netezza and Impala are not included but must be obtained by the user.
 Type `?jdbcDrivers` for instructions on how to download these drivers.
 Once downloaded, you can use the `pathToDriver` argument of the `connect`, `dbConnect`, and `createConnectionDetails` functions.

 ### Creating a connection